Court-Pencil/Game-Trivia/README.md

 ### CSS

 I have used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-It returned errors relating to an old way of anti-alisasing of font.
-I was using this to make sure the pixelated font always appeared crisp on all browers otherwise it would take away from the style of the quiz.
+It returned errors relating to an old way of anti-aliasing fonts.
+I was using this to make sure the pixelated font always appeared crisp on all browsers; otherwise, it would take away from the style of the quiz.
 I updated it by deleting it and replacing it with -webkit-font-smoothing: antialiased;
  to keep the crisp edges of my pixelated font.
-The other errors were relating to extensions for different browers, the use of the same colour for border and background on the .answer-btn.correct and .answer-btn.incorrect.
-I removed the border as i liked how it looked as it was and the border was deemed unnecessary.
-I ran the test again  after the improvements and it passed.
+The other errors were relating to extensions for different browsers, the use of the same colour for border and background on the .answer-btn.correct and .answer-btn.incorrect.
+I removed the border as I liked how it looked as it was, and the border was deemed unnecessary.
+I ran the test again after the improvements, and it passed.
 ![Screenshot of CSS validation test](src/docs/css-error-validation.png)
 ![Screenshot of CSS validation test](src/docs/css-passed-validation.png)

 ### HTML

 I have used [W3C HTML Validation Service](https://validator.w3.org/).
 The tests came back with no errors.
-There was 3 info messages about trailing slash on void elements but that doesnt indicate any problems just showing best practices.
-Having used vite for my React js app i have no changed the trailing slashes on the index HTML as it was set up that way and doesnt pose any problems to the functioning of the app.
+There were 3 info messages about trailing slash on void elements, but that doesn't indicate any problems, just showing best practices.
+Having used Vite for my React.js app, I have not changed the trailing slashes on the index HTML, as it was set up that way and doesn't pose any problems to the functioning of the app.

 ![HTML Validation image](src/docs/html-testing-one.png)
 ![HTML Validation image](src/docs/html-testing-two.png)

 ### Javascript

-Reactjs code validated by [ESlint](https://eslint.org/) through VSCode plug-in.
+React.js code validated by [ESlint](https://eslint.org/) through VSCode plug-in.
 ESLint was used to ensure code quality and identify potential issues during development.
-1 error was indentfied.
+1 error was identified.
 ![React.js Validation image](src/docs/eslint-validation.png).
 After correction by removing the unused error parameter, ESLint was run again and returned no errors, demonstrating that the code now adheres to the configured linting rules.

 ![React.js Validation image](src/docs/eslint-passing.png)